core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 # Introduction

 YANG identifiers are typically implemented using unmanaged strings.
 This is the approach used by both NETCONF {{RFC6241}} and RESTCONF {{-restconf}}.
 In order to implement YANG in constrained devices and constrained networks, a more efficient representation is required.
-YANG Schema Item iDentifier (SID) is a compact numeric identifier assigned to the following YANG item:
+YANG Schema Item iDentifier (SID) is a compact numeric identifier assigned to the following YANG items:

 * schema node identifier